Where does your state rank? Download the report to find out.

 Allied health roles make up nearly 60% of the healthcare workforce—but training gaps threaten care delivery.

-Clasp’s School Deserts report shows where the risks are—and what to do next.
+Clasp’s School Deserts Index Report shows where the risks are—and what to do next.

 📥 Download the report to start building a stronger pipeline.